Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 - Hades got really upset if people tried to cheat death.
 He had Zeus kill Asclepius with a lightning bolt.
 Asclepius was a physician who had learned how to bring people back from the dead.

 - Both Hades and Pluto appear in myths pertaining to Orpheus and his descent into the underworld.
-The underworld gods also appears in other myths about heroes and their deaths.
+The underworld god also appears in other myths about heroes and their deaths.

 Pluto is the most common name for the ruler of the underworld in Western literature and other art forms.

 The name Plouton does not appear in Greek literature of the Archaic period.
 Hades is one of the children of Cronus and Rhea.
-He took Persephone by force with permission from Zeus where Pluto charmed her.
+He took Persephone by force with permission from Zeus.
+Pluto simply charmed her.

 Plouton was one of several names for Hades.
 It was used in the Iliad as the god most hateful to mortals.
 Plato suggested people prefer the name Plouton because Hades was fear-provoking.

 - Plouton refereed to the riches of the earth, the crops on its surface, and the mines hidden below.